 Whichever the name or arrangement, the signature motifs remain.
 These being the frenetic signature bassline, the hypnotic dance chords, and that incessantly repeating jingle.
 This trio blends together very well to generate a bewildering, trance-like kind of feel, which is the exact kind of sensation one would experience in real-life when venturing into a strange, claustrophobic, potentially hazardous labyrinth.

 At the same time, Arcade is also representative of the music style featured in every SMT game, that of a punchy tune that loops on and on.
 This might sound to be dreary but believe me, it actually complements the dungeon crawling aspect of the games wonderfully.
 You are kept in the mood, but never too distracted by the looping music.

-Like its function in movies, music in games complements the drama happening on screen.
+Like movie soundtracks, video game music complements the drama happening on screen.
 It presents the emotions to feel.
 It also fills the gaps left by visuals and gameplay.

 This tune from the first Digital Devil Saga game is a wonderful demonstration of these functions.
-It has a drowsy, hypnotic sensation, which is how you would feel, or should feel, during the underground sewer stage it partners.
+It has a drowsy, hypnotic sensation, which is how you would feel, or ought to feel, during the underground sewer stage it partners.

 5. Aboveground Urban Area A - Shin Megami Tensei IV

-Which then brings on the need for intense music like this soundtrack from the fourth episode.
-Edgy compositions that keep the player on his toes.
-Also incredibly catchy so as to prevent the player from turning off the BGM in disgust.
+This brings on the need for gripping compositions like this overworld tune from the fourth episode.
+It’s edgy and ominous, i.e., it keeps you on your toes.
+It’s also incredibly catchy so as to prevent you from turning off the BGM in disgust, or fear.